 Any other aspect of the project required by the Clean Energy Regulator.

 Note: An individual audit opinion must be provided for each individual project.
 A single audit opinion should not cover multiple projects to ensure appropriate levels of assurance have been given for each project or audit.
 Multiple projects may be listed on a single report, however the opinion must only cover one project at a time.

 safeguard mechanism ensures that emissions reductions purchased through the Emissions Reduction Fund are not offset by significant increases in emissions above business-as-usual levels elsewhere in the economy.
-It does this by encouraging large businesses not to increase their emissions above historical levels.
+It does this by encouraging large businesses not to increase their emissions above emissions baselines the agency sets.

 Facilities whose total amount of covered emissions exceed the safeguard threshold, which is currently 100 000 tonnes of carbon dioxide or equivalent, must keep their emissions at or below a baseline set by the Clean Energy Regulator.

-Emissions baselines represent the reference point against which future emissions performance will be measured under the safeguard mechanism.
+Emissions baselines represent the reference point against which future emissions performance are measured under the safeguard mechanism.

-A baseline may be adjusted to accommodate economic growth, natural resource variability or other circumstances where historic emissions are not representative of future business-as-usual emissions performance for the facility.
+A baseline may be adjusted to accommodate increased production, natural resource variability or other circumstances where the current baseline is not representative of future business-as-usual emissions performance for the facility.

-The safeguard mechanism will be administered through the NGER scheme and is designed to minimise additional mandatory reporting requirements.
+The safeguard mechanism is administered through the NGER scheme and is designed to minimise additional mandatory reporting requirements.
 As well as the requirement for emissions to remain below the baseline, safeguard facilities are subject to the usual reporting and recordkeeping requirements of the NGER scheme.

 The NGER Audit Determination applies to all safeguard mechanism audits.

 The table below outlines the main features of audits under the safeguard mechanism.